-- If there are fetal heart rate abnormalities (less than 100 or more than 180 beats per minute), suspect fetal distress. - Positions or presentations in labour other than occiput anterior with a well-flexed vertex are considered malpositions or malpresentations.
+- If there are fetal heart rate abnormalities (less than 100 or more than 180 beats per minute), suspect fetal distress. - Positions or presentations in labor other than occiput anterior with a well-flexed vertex are considered malpositions or malpresentations.

-PROGRESS OF FIRST STAGE OF LABOUR
+PROGRESS OF FIRST STAGE OF LABOR

-- Findings suggestive of satisfactory progress in first stage of labour are: - Regular contractions of progressively increasing frequency and duration; - Rate of cervical dilatation at least 1 cm per hour during the active phase of labour (cervical dilatation on or to the left of alert line); - Cervix well applied to the presenting part. - Findings suggestive of unsatisfactory progress in first stage of labour are: - Irregular and infrequent contractions after the latent phase; - OR rate of cervical dilatation slower than 1 cm per hour during the active phase of labour (cervical dilatation to the right of alert line); - OR cervix poorly applied to the presenting part.
+- Findings suggestive of satisfactory progress in first stage of labor are: - Regular contractions of progressively increasing frequency and duration; - Rate of cervical dilatation at least 1 cm per hour during the active phase of labor (cervical dilatation on or to the left of alert line); - Cervix well applied to the presenting part. - Findings suggestive of unsatisfactory progress in first stage of labor are: - Irregular and infrequent contractions after the latent phase; - OR rate of cervical dilatation slower than 1 cm per hour during the active phase of labor (cervical dilatation to the right of alert line); - OR cervix poorly applied to the presenting part.

-Unsatisfactory progress in labour can lead to prolonged labour.
-If unsatisfactory progress of labour or prolonged labour is suspected, manage the cause of slow progress.
+Unsatisfactory progress in labor can lead to prolonged labor.
+If unsatisfactory progress of labor or prolonged labor is suspected, manage the cause of slow progress.

-PROGRESS OF SECOND STAGE OF LABOUR
+PROGRESS OF SECOND STAGE OF LABOR

-- Findings suggestive of satisfactory progress in second stage of labour are: - Steady descent of fetus through birth canal; - Onset of expulsive (pushing) phase. - Findings suggestive of unsatisfactory progress in second stage of labour are: - Lack of descent of fetus through birth canal; - Failure of expulsion during the late (expulsive) phase. - Diagnosis of prolonged 2nd stage - Nullipara 2 hrs without or 3hrs with epidural anesthesia - Multipara- 1 hrs without or 2hrs with epidural anesthesia
+- Findings suggestive of satisfactory progress in second stage of labor are: - Steady descent of fetus through birth canal; - Onset of expulsive (pushing) phase. - Findings suggestive of unsatisfactory progress in second stage of labor are: - Lack of descent of fetus through birth canal; - Failure of expulsion during the late (expulsive) phase. - Diagnosis of prolonged 2nd stage

+Nullipara - 2 hrs without or 3hrs with epidural anesthesia

+Multipara-1 hrs without or 2hrs with epidural anesthesia